 Insurance: In view of the hazardous nature, pilgrims are advised to insure themselves before proceeding on the Yatra.
 In recent years SASB has been providing Accident Insurance cover to the Registered Yatris (Pilgrims).

 Accommodation: Good tented accommodation with allied facilities are set-up during the Yatra period.
 These are provided on the basis of payment of rates fixed by the authorities manning the Yatra.

 Registration: Registration of pilgrims are undertaken usually a month ahead of the date fixed for commencement of Yatra.
-The dates are generally notified through press advertisements.
+The dates are notified through press advertisements.
 As per rules no Yatri is allowed to proceed on the journey without a Registration Card/ Permit.
-The process of Registeration for Yatris (Pilgrims) of Shri Amarnathji Yatra 2014 shall commence on 1st March, 2014, simultaneously for both the Baltal and Chandanwari routes, through 425 designated Bank Branches.
+The process of Registration for Yatris (Pilgrims) of Shri Amarnathji Yatra 2023 will commence according to the dates set by the Shrine Board, simultaneously for both the Baltal and Chandanwari routes, through designated Bank Branches all over the country.

 You must also ensure that you are physically fit for the journey, and have yourself medically examined.
 Remember that you have to cross Mahagunus pass which is at an altitude of 14,000 feet above sea level.
 It is now essential for the applicant Yatri to submit Compulsory Health Certificate while seeking registration for this year’s Shri Amarnathji Yatra.

 You may kindly ensure that ponies carrying your luggage and eatables remain with you at all times.
 Also ensure that the Ponywalla, labourer or Dandiwalla is properly registered and carries a token.
-You can get these alloted at fixed rates at the base camps.
+You can get these allotted at fixed rates at the base camps..